nemomobile/fingerterm/README.md

 # fingerterm

-fingerterm is a terminal emulator designed for touch-based interaction, specifically for (but not limited to) use on the Nokia N9 and Jolla's Jolla device.
+fingerterm is a terminal emulator designed for touch-based interaction.

+This is the "Silica" branch of Fingerterm, targetting Sailfish OS.